PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Digital Transformation/Ethics in AI 2.md

 __Make sure to upload all the answers to the questions listed below to your GitHub account.__

-### 2. Ethical Guidelines for Statistical Practice.
+### 2. Ethical Guidelines for Statistical Practice

 __2a__ Read the Ethical [Guidelines for Statistical Practice](.\images\EthicalGuidelines.pdf).